albert-heijn-technology/PyRIT/pyrit-eval-runner/README.md

 - `dataset_path`: YAML dataset with single or multi-turn test cases
 - Either `evaluator_path` (single scorer) or `evaluator_paths` (list of scorer entries; the first is the objective scorer, the remainder become auxiliary scorers).
 Paths must be unique after resolution.
 When using `evaluator_paths`, each entry can optionally include:
   - `weight`: Weight applied when computing the weighted average score for each turn (defaults to `1.0`).
+  - `required`: When `true`, the scorer is highlighted as a required metric in the report; any turn where it falls below the threshold marks the entire test case as failed, regardless of the weighted average.
+- `report_threshold` (optional): Overrides the global pass threshold used when evaluating scorer results (defaults to `0.8`; true/false scorers still require `True`).
 - `http_request_raw`: Raw HTTP request template containing `{{PROMPT}}`, and placeholders `{base_url}` and `{token}`
 - `field_defs`: Parser fields for `MultiFieldResponseParser` (e.g., json/regex/stream)
 - `thread_id_pattern`: SSE event marker to locate thread creation